tuna-f1sh/NixiePipe/README.md

 # General Methodology

-The class uses the [FastLED library](https://github.com/FastLED/FastLED) to manage the diasy chained WS2812B on each Nixie Pipe PCB.
+The class uses the [FastLED library](https://github.com/FastLED/FastLED) to manage the daisy chained WS2812B on each Nixie Pipe PCB.
 The LEDs are split into 'pipes' using pointer offset addressing of 10 LEDs.
 Each pipe can then index the correct LED index for the current number to be displayed.